ACEmulator/ACE-World-16PY-Patches/README.md

-# ACE-World-16PY Patches - World Database Patches for ACEmulator
+# ACE-World-16PY Patches - Complete World Database (ACE-World-16PY + ACE-World-16PY-Patches) for ACEmulator
 Content beyond Coldeve, 16 P.Y. - Infiltration - February 2005

-**ACE-World-16PY is the World Database for ACEmulator, an emulator of the Asheron's Call game server**
+**ACE-World-16PY-Patches is the World Database for ACEmulator, an emulator of the Asheron's Call game server**
  * MySQL and MariaDB are used as the database engine.
- * Currently intended for developers that wish to contribute to the ACEmulator project.
+ * Developement of world data, post Febuary 2005 is ongoing.

 ***
 ## Recommended Tools